Review was updated on 5th August, 2019

 What Exclusives Does Xbox One Have?

 Microsoft’s had a bit of a mixed fortune with first-party game titles and exclusives in the years since the Xbox One launched.
-Part of that was bad luck and bad timing, and part of it was arguably bad judgement.
+Part of that was bad luck and poor timing, and the other part was arguably lousy judgement.
 Either way, there’s no getting around the fact that out of the “big three” consoles, the Xbox One has perhaps the weakest library of exclusive games.

-But that doesn’t mean it doesn’t have some cracking great ones, though!
+But that doesn’t mean it doesn’t have some cracking exclusive titles, though!
 For starters, anyone who’s ever used an Xbox will know of the word “Forza”.
 The venerable motor racing series has become an institution on the Xbox over the years, and on Xbox One it’s finally found the sort of graphical grunt to do it justice.

 The other famous Xbox-only brand is Halo — the name that launched the very first Xbox.
-Series creators Bungie no longer produce Halo games, but the team that’s taken over is passionate about them — so much so that you can buy a collection of the first four games fully remastered in 4K for your Xbox One.
-A new Halo game arrives late in 2018, and as usual, Xbox One is the only place you’ll find it.
+Series creators Bungie no longer produce Halo games, but the team that’s taken over is passionate about them — so much so that you can buy a collection of the first five games fully remastered in 4K for your Xbox One.
+The brand new Halo Infinite game was previewed in mid-2019 and should arrive sometime in 2020, and as usual, Xbox One is the only place you’ll find it.

 Those big names aside, the exclusives are pretty thin on the ground.
-Titles like pirate-em-up Sea of Thieves and button-masher Sunset Overdrive have their fans, though, and we can’t forget the reliable Gears of War series.
+Titles like pirate-em-up Sea of Thieves and button-masher Sunset Overdrive have their fans, though, and we can’t forget the reliable Gears of War series, which has its long-awaited fifth instalment (now just named Gears 5) arriving in late 2019.

 What About Movies and TV Shows?

-Originally marketed more as an “entertainment centre” than a game console (something Microsoft may never live down) the Xbox One was built with video streaming very much in mind, and aside from its very capable built-in UHD player and integrated support for audio formats like Dolby Atmos for Headphones, it also offers a large range of movies and TV shows to buy and rent through the Microsoft Store.
+Marketed initially more as an “entertainment centre” than a game console (something Microsoft may never live down) the Xbox One was built with video streaming very much in mind, and aside from its competent built-in UHD player and integrated support for audio formats like Dolby Atmos for Headphones, it also offers a broad range of movies and TV shows to buy and rent through the Microsoft Store.

-There’s plenty of regular discounts and specials, and while the range of shows and movies is near-identical to what’s available on other storefronts, the prices here can frequently be a little cheaper.
+There’s plenty of regular discounts and specials, and while the range of shows and movies is near-identical to what’s available on other storefronts, the prices here can frequently be a little lower.

 What Are the Key Xbox One Accessories?

 As with every other game console, the accessories market for Xbox One is saturated with third-party things of varying worth — some elaborate and expensive, some cheap and nasty.
-But naturally, Microsoft has their own range of accessories to match their console, including a few very handy items you might want to pick up.
+But naturally, Microsoft has its own range of accessories to match their console, including a few useful items you might want to pick up.

-The most unique amongst them is the Xbox Adaptive Controller, specifically designed for people with disabilities or limited mobility.
-Paired with a range of input devices it can bring gaming to people who previously were completely shut out from it.
-It’s not cheap — the base controller goes for $129 and you need to buy the additional bits separately — but it’s well designed and, let’s face it, pretty much unique.
+The most unique amongst them is the Xbox Adaptive Controller, specially designed for people with disabilities or limited mobility.
+Paired with a range of input devices, the controller can bring gaming to people who previously were completely shut out from it.
+It’s not cheap — the base controller goes for $129, and you need to buy the additional bits separately — but it’s well designed and, let’s face it, pretty much unique.

 Controller connoisseurs might want the Elite controller, though — an absolute beast of a device that tries hard to justify its $200 price tag by being really, really heavy.